 8. Include Plexiglass at Your Bar.

-Plexiglass has been installed at many convenience stores, check-out lanes, and more in your daily life.
+Plexiglass is being used as a sneeze guard and has been installed inside many convenience stores, check-out lanes, and more in your daily life.
 Plexiglass is most likely already going to be installed at your venue, but it is a good idea to double-check just to make sure.
 It can be at the bar so when guests order a drink, it separates them from the bartender for a safer exchange.

 You can buy this extra-thick plexiglass for your bar at LeftCoastOriginal to keep everyone safer, anywhere it is needed.